caseytechschool-cts/MIT-APP-INVENTOR-TUTORIAL/UIUXguide/readme.md

 By keeping the user experience at the heart of the design process, you can build interfaces that are aesthetically-pleasing and easy to use.

+> [!IMPORTANT]
-For further reading, check out the Norman's design principle at [this website](https://aelaschool.com/en/interactiondesign/interaction-design-principles/).
+> For further reading, check out the Norman's design principle at [this website](https://aelaschool.com/en/interactiondesign/interaction-design-principles/).